 Ancient (Bible World) History, Lit and Comp (Honors)

-Schedule Note: This course is offered in alternating years with Medieval, Renaissance, and Reformation History, Lit, and Comp.
+Schedule Planning: This course is offered in alternating years with Medieval, Renaissance, and Reformation History, Lit, and Comp.
 This course is offered next in 2023-24.